mbrner/gpx_similarity/README.md

 This projects tries to compare gpx routes (gpx files) and find similar segments in different routes.
 To compare the routes the routes are converted in a series of images via OpenStreetMap.
 The images are embedded using a neural network model.
 The distance between the embedded images is the 'similarity'.

 Via this scripts all necessary steps can be run to build up a training database, train the embedding model, build up a reference database and runs comparisons.
 The embedding is independent from the comparisons you want to run, therefore the training has to be done once.
-You can find pretrained models in the repository https://github.com/mbrner/gpx_similarity.
+You can find pretrained models in the repository https://github.com/mbrner/gpx_similarity/example.

-To start a step `python gpx_similarity.py CMD`
+To start a step `[python] gpx_similarity.py CMD`.

 The order of CMDs are: